apache/arrow/docs/source/python/integration/extending.rst

    The PyArrow-specific C++ code is now a part of the PyArrow source tree and not Arrow C++.
-That means the header files and ``arrow_python`` library are not necessarily installed in the same location as that of Arrow.
+That means the header files and ``arrow_python`` library are not necessarily installed in the same location as that of Arrow C++.
    To get the new location use the functions mentioned in this section:

    * ``pa.get_include()``